Chawton House: The Jane Austen connection

 Austen is known to have been a frequent visitor to what she knew as the 'Great House', and she references it a number of times in her letters.
 Edward Austen also loaned it to his brother, Francis Austen.
 Edward Austen himself resided at Godmersham Park, but his son, Edward Knight II, moved to Chawton House following his marriage, and sold Godmersham Park following his father's death.

 Chawton House is the venue of the Annual General Meeting of the Jane Austen Society of the United Kingdom.
 In 2003 the Jane Austen Society of North America held its 25th Anniversary AGM in the grounds of Chawton House.

 Visiting Chawton House

-Chawton House & Gardens is open to the public seven days a week.
-Members of the public can tour the house and gardens.
-Access to the Library itself is available, free of charge, to members of the public who would like to use the library collections.
+Chawton House & Gardens is open to the public up to seven days a week in the summer.
+Access to the Library itself is also available to members of the public who would like to use the library collections.

 Events

 Events are held regularly at the library, covering a range of topics relating to the House and Gardens, and material held by the Library; these include: